marchirschvogel/ambit/docs/source/documentation.rst

   Hooke’s law to the nonlinear realm.

 .. figure:: fig/cantilever_setup.png
-   :alt: Cantilever, problem setup.
+   :name: fig:cantilever_setup
    :width: 85.0%

    Cantilever, problem setup.

-[fig:cantilever_setup]

-Study the setup shown in fig.
-`[fig:cantilever_setup] <#fig:cantilever_setup>`__ and the comments in
-the input file ``solid_cantilever.py`` Run the simulation, either in one of the provided Docker containers or using your own FEniCSx/Ambit installation, using the command
+Study the setup shown in fig. `1 <#fig:cantilever_setup>`__ and the comments in the input file ``solid_cantilever.py`` Run the simulation, either in one of the provided Docker containers or using your own FEniCSx/Ambit installation, using the command

 ::